nurads/entrance_tricks_mobile/PRIVACY_POLICY.md

 - Significant changes will be notified via in-app notification
 - Last updated date will be changed at the top of this policy

-**Continued use of Vector Academy after changes constitutes acceptance of the updated policy.**
+**Continued use of Ethio Entrance, Freshman Tricks after changes constitutes acceptance of the updated policy.**

 ---